kjanat/winget-cli/doc/windows/package-manager/winget/list.md

 ---
-title: features Command
+title: list Command
-description: Displays the list of listed apps and if an update is available. ms.date: 05/5/2021 ms.topic: overview ms.localizationpriority: medium
+description: Displays the list of installed apps and if an update is available. ms.date: 05/5/2021 ms.topic: overview ms.localizationpriority: medium